BY Willem le Roux , Pieter Colyn AND Tyla Foster

 In terms of the MHSA and the regulations binding thereunder, the employer (being the holder of the exploration or mining right or permit) has several duties and obligations regarding operations at its mine(s).
 In particular, the employer is required to implement reasonably practicable measures, aimed at the prevention of accidents, serious illnesses and health-threatening occurrences and to further improve health and safety at its mine(s).
 Upon the occurrence of a reportable accident, serious illness or health-threatening occurrence, the employer is obligated to conduct an investigation in terms of section 11(5) of the MHSA.

 The investigation is required to commence within 10 days from the date of such accident, serious illness or health-threatening occurrence.
-Upon completion of the investigation, a written report is required to be compiled and delivered to the responsible Principal Inspector of Mines.
+Upon completion of the investigation, a written report is required to be compiled and delivered to, amongst others, the responsible Principal Inspector of Mines.
 The report is required to be completed within 30 days from the date of the accident, serious illness or health-threatening occurrence, or such longer period as the Principal Inspector of Mines may permit.

 The investigation report is required to: